BardisRenos/AtosTest/README.md

 ### Application Properties

-Changing the server port from 8080 (Default) to 8081.
+We are changing the server port from 8080 (Default) to 8081.

 ```
 server.port=8081